All Episodes

 You have one Democratic House candidate warning there are Nazis in the Trump White House.

-Now, it took more than a few Democratic candidates who uh hope to be a part of the blue wave that have kind of gone off the deep end.
+Now, it took more than a few Democratic candidates who hope to be a part of the blue wave that have kind of gone off the deep end.

 She wants to decriminalize shoplifting.

-That's gonna protect the stores.
+That's going to protect the stores.

-And uh in Michigan, you have another House candidate vowing to cut off all U.S. aid to Israel.
+And in Michigan, you have another House candidate vowing to cut off all U.S. aid to Israel.

 And there's even a House candidate in Illinois who says the Trump White House is packed to the gills with Nazis, according to the Daily Caller.

-Of course, it's not true, but when was that ever going to stop a Democrat from in an election year saying horrible, untruthful things?
+Of course, it's not true, but when was that ever going to stop a Democrat from, in an election year, saying horrible, untruthful things?

 You know, do you want Nancy Pelosi to be your speaker?